Nixtla/mlforecast/CONTRIBUTING.md

 Once you have your environment setup, activate it using `conda activate mlforecast`.
 ##### PyPI
-From the top level directory of the repository run: `run pip install .[dev]`
+From the top level directory of the repository run: `pip install .[dev]`

 #### 3. Install the library
-From the top level directory of the repository run: `run pip install -e .`
+From the top level directory of the repository run: `pip install -e .`

 ### Building the library
 The library is built using the notebooks contained in the `nbs` folder.
 If you want to make any changes to the library you have to find the relevant notebook, make your changes and then call `nbdev_export`.